BentleySystems/ES-API-Samples/ScheduleAPIConsumer/README.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-A sample application that demonstrates how to get the endpoints from the 4D Schedules External API.
+A sample application that demonstrates how to use the endpoints from the 4D Schedules External API.

 ## Prerequisites